kingfadzi/cockpit/ARB_DASHBOARD_BACKEND_SPEC.md

 #### Implementation Notes

 1. **Performance:**
-   - Use database aggregation functions (COUNT, AVG)
+   - Use efficient aggregation functions
-   - Consider materialized view or cached results (5-minute TTL)
+   - Consider caching with 5-minute TTL
-   - Single query for all metrics preferred
+   - Single query for all metrics preferred over multiple queries

 2. **Edge Cases:**
    - If no risk items exist, return counts as `0`
    - If no risk items for average calculation, return `averageRiskScore: 0` and `healthGrade: "A"`
+   - Handle timezone considerations for date calculations (use UTC)

 3. **Optimization:**
-   - Combine with applications endpoint if frontend can merge responses
+   - Consider combining with applications endpoint if frontend can merge responses
-   - Consider adding metrics to applications response as `meta` field
+   - Consider adding metrics to applications response as `meta` field to reduce API calls

 ---